system32uwu/Meedikal/backend/README.md

     "name1": "juan",
     "name2": "perez",
     "extraFilters":{
-        "userType" : "medicalPersonnel"
+        "role" : "medicalPersonnel"
     }
 }
 ```

-The filters that don't go inside of _extraFilters_ are actual table attributes, that's why userType is an extraFilter.
+The filters that don't go inside of _extraFilters_ are actual table attributes, that's why role is an extraFilter.
 The same applies for any other applicable filter that's not in the table that's being queried.

 ### For multivalued attributes, or multiple records at once